dcycle/thumbor-example/README.md

 Thumbor example
 -----

+Run ./scripts/deploy.sh to get an example of how to use [Thumbor](https://www.thumbor.org/) to optimize images for any website.

 Resources
 -----
 * [Use image CDNs to optimize images, by Jeremy Wagner et al., 2019-08-14, on web.dev](https://web.dev/articles/image-cdns)